postmannen/go-bill/README.md

     idea, but time will show
 20. Moved DB into package, and renamed the functions in db with better naming
-21. Moved the content of db package into data package
+21. Moved the content of db package into data package Fixed bill lines view
+	Removed the global data variable, and replaced with using recievers on handler functions Split handlers into several files
+22. Looking into minimalizing the code with switch statements etc.

 ## TODO
 * Keep the number 0 in the deleted user row, incase the last user is deleted then a new used added will get that number